x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 8. Click **New** to create the migration endpoint.

 > [!NOTE]
-> This is available for Classic EAC.
-For new EAC, the **Migration endpoints** can be created during the creation of a new migration batch.
+> For new EAC, the **Migration endpoints** can be created during the creation of a new migration batch.
 For more information, continue to the section, **Create a G Suite migration batch with the new Exchange admin center (New EAC)**.

 ### Step 5: Create a migration batch and start migrating Gmail mailboxes in Classic Exchange admin center (Classic EAC)